 STEM Afterschool Program

-The STEM Afterschool Program is a free, 8 week afterschool program for Middle-School-aged students interested in STEM (Science, Engineering, Technology, and/or Math).
-Students will meet virtually once a week (via Zoom), wherein the (starting week 2) previous week’s activity/project is reviewed and the new week’s activity or project is introduced.
-Beyond the 1/week meeting, students will be asked to work on tasks at home during the week, a couple hours at most.
-Students will engage in teamwork activities as well as activities focused around the program’s theme, which varies from semester to semester.
+The STEM Afterschool Program was a free, 8 week afterschool program for Middle-School-aged students interested in STEM (Science, Engineering, Technology, and/or Math).
+Students met virtually once a week (via Zoom), to review the prior week’s take-home activity/project and the new week’s activity or project was introduced.
+Students engaged in teamwork activities as well as activities focused around the program’s theme, which varied from the fall to spring semester.

-The program is primarily led by our affiliated student group STEMout, co-led by Nicolas Fuchs (summer program lead teacher), in addition to help from Northeastern undergraduate and graduate students.
+The program was primarily led by our affiliated student group STEMout, co-led by Nicolas Fuchs (summer program lead teacher), in addition to help from Northeastern undergraduate and graduate students.

 Spring 2021 [Jan 28 – Mar 25] – STEM Afterschool Program: Careers in Engineering